rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 passes the unencrypted data to any nodes that are configured for that device.
 If you have nodes that are not in the same data center as the SSL-enabled load balancer, that unencrypted data is sent over the public Internet to those nodes.
-Therefore we recommend that you use an SSL-enabled load balancer *only with nodes that reside in the same data center as the load balancer.* The proximity allows the load balancer to use the nodes' private IP addresses (the ServiceNet) to limit unencrypted traffic to within the data center's network.
+Therefore, we recommend that you use an SSL-enabled load balancer *only with nodes that reside in the same data center as the load balancer.* The proximity allows the load balancer to use the nodes' private IP addresses (the ServiceNet) to limit unencrypted traffic to within the data center's network.

-#### What are the benefits of using SSL Termination on the Cloud Load Balancer?
+#### What are the benefits of using SSL termination on the Cloud Load Balancer?

-With SSL Termination, traffic is decrypted at the Cloud Load Balancer, and unencrypted traffic can be distributed to one or more Cloud Servers to be processed.
+With SSL termination, traffic is decrypted at the Cloud Load Balancer, and unencrypted traffic can be distributed to one or more Cloud Servers to be processed.